Emmyogiri/Emotion-Detection-App-Flask/README.md

 **Project Tasks**

-To successfully complete this project, you need to perform the following tasks:
+To successfully complete this project, I needed to perform the following tasks:

 **Task 1: Clone the Project Repository**